Side Man: Productions

-Through an arrangement with Actors' Equity, which allowed for the British cast of The Real Thing to travel to Broadway, Side Man, with Wood, Falco (reassuming the lead role of Terry), Torn (reassuming the supporting role of Patsy), and Jason Priestley, opened on February 8, 2000 in London's West End at the Apollo Theatre, where it ran to June 2000.
+Through an arrangement with Actors' Equity, which allowed for the British cast of The Real Thing to travel to Broadway, Side Man, with Wood, Falco (reassuming the lead role of Terry), Page (reassuming the supporting role of Patsy), and Jason Priestley, opened on February 8, 2000, in London's West End at the Apollo Theatre, where it ran to June 2000.

 Critical response

 In reviewing the Off-Broadway production, Peter Marks of the New York Times called it "both heartbreaking and touching, a play of true feeling, full of affection for its characters and insight about the events it conjures."

 The CurtainUp reviewer wrote: "When a show is this good, I'm prompted to ask what distinguishes it.
 For one thing, there is the dexterous hand of Michael Mayer (who has been involved in this show since its early workshops) guiding; he keeps the storytelling in sharp focus.
 For another, there are the wholly convincing performances, rendered with attentive and obvious joy, and no weak links.
 But in the final analysis, it is the integrity of Warren Leight's semi-autobiographical story that sets this play apart.
 There is a melding of objectivity with the personal: the love is as palpable as the inconsistencies it generates."